What is a Mastectomy?

 With a flat closure, the skin remaining after a mastectomy is tightened and smoothed to flatten out the chest wall as much as possible.
 However, the area will not be completely flat or smooth.
 How flat the area will be after surgery varies from person to person.
 There will also be a scar.

 Talk with your health care provider about your surgery options.
 If you choose to go flat, talk with your surgeon before breast surgery.

 Most women who have a mastectomy don’t need radiation therapy.

 However, in some cases, radiation therapy is used after a mastectomy to treat the chest wall, the lymph nodes in the underarm area (axillary lymph nodes) and/or the lymph nodes around the collarbone.

 If your treatment plan includes chemotherapy, you will have radiation therapy after you finish chemotherapy.

-Learn about deciding between lumpectomy and mastectomy.
+Learn about deciding between a lumpectomy and a mastectomy.

-Although the exact treatment for breast cancer varies from person to person, guidelines help ensure high-quality care.
+Although the exact treatment for breast cancer varies from person to person, evidence-based guidelines help ensure high-quality care.
 These guidelines are based on the latest research and agreement among experts.